 John Conway eventually decided to give the world a dose of speculation in the form of a book.
 He teamed up with Darren Naish and another paleoartist named Memo Koseman, and published a slim little paperback titled All Yesterdays: Unique and Speculative Views of Dinosaurs and Other Prehistoric Animals.

 The book is filled with dinosaurs that look very different from what most people imagine.
-There’s a triceratops that’s covered in spines, a majungasaurus with skin that camouflages it against the forest floor, and a therizinosaurus that is so covered in feathers it looks like a haystack.
-And next to each image the artist describe why they drew it that way.
+There’s a triceratops that’s covered in spines, a Majungasaurus with skin that camouflages it against the forest floor, and a Therizinosaurus that is so covered in feathers it looks like a haystack.
+And next to each image the artist describes why they drew it that way.
 The camouflaged dinosaur is drawn that way because the artists reasoned that its oddly-proportioned body might have made it vulnerable to predators and in need of a defense strategy.

 All Yesterdays was a real hit, and helped spark a little speculative movement within the paleoart community.
 Darren Naish says it’s more acceptable now to draw a dinosaur based on a hypothesis.
 For example, horned dinosaurs like triceratops have these large nostrils that have confused paleontologists for years.
 There have been a few different hypotheses put forward by scientists — one of them is that the dinosaur may have had inflatable nose balloons, almost like a hooded seal.